tohjustin/Personal_Portfolio_Webpage/content/posts/2021-10-31-kube-lineage.md

 ## Motivation

-`kubectl` is the primary tool most users use to interact with their Kubernetes cluster.
-Since it doesn't have a built-in command to display related Kubernetes objects, understanding how each Kubernetes object in a cluster are related to one another isn't straightforward task.
+`kubectl` is the primary tool that most users use to interact with their Kubernetes cluster.
+Since it doesn't have a built-in command to display related Kubernetes objects in a cluster, understanding how each them are related to one another isn't straightforward task.

 Just a few months ago, I discovered [kubectl-tree](https://github.com/ahmetb/kubectl-tree) — a kubectl plugin that helps to visualize [object ownership](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) in a similar manner to the [tree](https://en.wikipedia.org/wiki/Tree_(command)) command found in most operating systems.